 About Zero Sun™

-The project is an experiment to make solar technology more accessible, thereby becoming a piece in the puzzle to switch society over to 100 per cent renewable energy.
-In accordance with the EU climate objectives.
+Zero Sun is a real-time experiment aiming to make solar technology more accessible, thereby becoming an integral piece in the puzzle for switching society over to 100 per cent renewable energy.

 If we can make it here, we can make it anywhere